-Routines at all USA competitions must follow the 2022-23 NFHS Spirit Rules Book, 2022-23 USA High School Teams Show Cheer and Group Stunt Division Limitations or 2022-23 USA Song/Pom/Pep Flag Safety Rules and the 2022-23 USA Song/Pom Division Limitations.
+Routines at all USA competitions must follow the 2022-23 NFHS Spirit Rules Book, 2022-23 USA Jr. High/Middle School Teams Show Cheer and Group Stunt Division Limitations or the 2022-23 USA Song/Pom/Pep Flag Safety Rules.

 Submitting an electronic video is the only way to review a routine for potential safety violations.
-All video review for safety rule legalities, for one-day events, must be submitted 14 days or more prior to the competition date.
+All video review for safety rule legalities for one-day events must be submitted 14 days or more prior to the competition date.